shipwright-io/community/ships/0022-build-strategy-volumes.md

 The [Pod Security Admission plugin](https://kubernetes.io/docs/concepts/security/pod-security-admission/) is a means to mitigate this issue, as it allows risky volume mounts to be blocked per namespace.
 Shipwright builds should document how this admission plugin and the volumes feature interact.
+This plugin graduated to beta in Kubernetes 1.23 (enabled by default).

+If a TaskRun cannot create a Pod because the volume mount is denied, the `BuildRun` should report the failure reason in its status.

 ## Drawbacks